Employee training and skills

 41. Application of learning: Really, no one here knows how to put out an electrical fire?
 Ah, it’s because when you got your training last year that knowledge wasn’t applied and we forget 75% of new information if it isn't applied within six days.
 So, without actually starting a fire, of course, how can you make sure that training’s applied?

-Tip: Discussing it with peers on your LXP is a great start!
+Tip: Discussing it with peers on your learning platform is a great start!

 42. Resources to help create a productive environment: Are we living to work or working to live?
 Content that puts the employee's whole life in clear view will resonate.
 Get them to the weekend faster and well, does the word hero sound like a title you would like?